Credit and score forms can save teachers precious time logging assignments in their gradebooks.

 In the case of permission slips, which are not usually worth points, teachers won’t transfer the “grades” but look to see who hasn’t turned in the slip and follow up with those students.

 Score forms are similar to credit forms.
 However, a score form allows you to fill in the specific score for an assignment versus automatically giving full credit.
-Score forms are great for any non-objective work such as art projects, presentations, essays, math assignments (where work is shown), etc.
+Score forms are great for grading any non-objective work such as essays an term papers.
+Not only that, but scan form technology can help score and grade art projects, presentations, essays, math assignments (where work is shown), etc.

 Teachers determine an overall point value for an assignment, review the student work, and bubble in the student score on the form.